-Anna van der Breggen is seen as one of the riders who put women's cycling on the map.
-The two-time world champion (2018, 2020) concluded her impressive career in 2021.
-“It was the perfect farewell year for me with some nice victories.
-I am now looking forward to a new chapter in my life,” Van der Breggen said.
+Anna van der Breggen is considered one of the riders who put women's cycling on the map.
+The two-time world champion (2018, 2020) put an end to her impressive career in 2021 and has finished her first year as a sports director.
+"This year I learned what it takes to do this job.
+I did think it was the right decision to take a new path, but you don't know for sure until you actually do it," Van der Breggen said.

 The 32-year-old from Zwolle had to adapt to her new job.
 "As a rider, you think you know what a team leader does, but you only really realise it when you are one yourself.
 It was a serious adjustment anyway.
 Life as I knew it as a rider was done.
 I also got to know myself better in how I deal with things and how I can use my talents to be a good team leader.
 Basically it just comes down to staying yourself and trying to do better every day."